Mirror Lake State Park: Recreation

 Mirror Lake State Park has 151 campsites, 47 of those with electrical hookups.
 There are also seven group campsites that each accommodate up to 20 people in tents.
 The Seth Peterson Cottage on park land is also available for rental.

 Mirror Lake is a strictly no-wake zone.
 Not only is the lake too small and narrow to accommodate speedboats, but the sandstone sides would be easily undercut by wave action.
 A concessionaire rents several types of watercraft near the boat ramp.
 There is also a 200 ft swimming beach with an adjacent picnic ground.
 The park is a popular kayaking and canoeing destination near the Wisconsin Dells area.
 The easy to paddle three-fingers of the lake, combined with scenic overhanging cliffs and easy watercraft rental make it attractive to park visitors.

 The park contains 28.4 mi of hiking trails, 17.4 mi of cross-country skiing trails, 9.2 mi of mountain biking trails, and 1.2 mi of snowshoeing trail.

 Several amenities are designed for visitors in wheelchairs, including the first accessible camper cabin in the Wisconsin state park system, built in 1991.
-There is also a half-mile trail, a fishing pier, and a picnic shelter that are wheelchair-friendly.
+A half-mile trail, fishing pier, and picnic shelter are wheelchair-friendly.